 5. HP NW239AA 10bII+ Financial Calculator

 Another smart choice for a financial calculator is the HP NW239AA.
-The HP NW239AA boasts an easy-to-design that computes finance, business, and statistical problems with such ease.
+The HP NW239AA boasts an easy-to-use design that computes finance, business, and statistical problems with ease.
 It features more than 100 easily-accessible business functions, which enable an individual to make fast calculations and thus save on time.

 6. Casio FC-200V Financial Calculator

 For individuals looking to do advanced finance problems, the Casio FC-200V will come in handy.
 It features a user-friendly design and an excellent choice of built-in functions.
-With the Casio calculator, users will be able to perform an investment appraisal, calculate the costs, and sell margins.
+With the Casio calculator, users will be able to perform an investment appraisal, and calculate costs and sell margins.

 Additionally, the FC-200V calculator helps a user to convert percentage interest rates to effective interest rates, as well as compute simple and compound interest calculations.